awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-fargate-stepfunctions/README.md

   * Uses the existing service if provided
   * Creates a new service if none provided.
     * Service will run in isolated subnets if available, then private subnets if available and finally public subnets
-* Adds environment variables to the container with the ARN and Name of the State Machine
+* Adds an environment variable to the container containing the ARN of the state machine
+  * Default name is `STATE_MACHINE_ARN`
-* Add permissions to the container IAM role allowing it to read/write to the State Machine
+* Add permissions to the container IAM role allowing it to start the execution of a state machine

 ### AWS Step Functions
-* Sets up an AWS Step Function
+* Sets up an AWS Step Functions state machine
-  * Uses an existing step function if one is provided, otherwise creates a new one
+  * Uses an existing state machine if one is provided, otherwise creates a new one
 * Adds an Interface Endpoint to the VPC for Step Functions (the service by default runs in Isolated or Private subnets)
 * Enables CloudWatch logging
-* Deploys best practices of CloudWatch Alarms

 ## Architecture
 ![Architecture Diagram](architecture.png)